astrochr/Spark-Showcase/Readme.md

 ---

-This temporal dynamic—how fast systems move from contamination to collapse—is missing from existing research.
+This temporal dynamic, how fast systems move from contamination to collapse, is something to be researched.
 Most papers focus on achieving specific malicious outputs, not documenting complete failure timelines.
 Spark's observation fills a critical gap: without immune system protection (quality gates), conversational AI systems fail catastrophically within hours, not days or weeks.

 Integrated Cognitive Architecture
-No existing system combines all of Spark's architectural components in a unified implementation:
+Not many (If any) existing system combines all of Spark's architectural components in a unified implementation:

 Dual-layer memory (rolling buffer + FAISS semantic search) External critic service (0-1 quality scoring)